yucissy/virtues/README.rst

 Logging
 -----

-At the end of each day, log your performance with the following command.
+The program allows you to log and track your virtues.
+Add a new entry to your virtues log with the following command.
 The verbose [-v] option will print each virtue's long description:

     $ virtues log [-v]